-Rentalcargroup offers a price comparison of all car rental companies in Ubon.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Ubon.
+Rentalcargroup offers a price comparison of all car rental companies in Ubon, Thailand.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Ubon, Thailand.

 Ubon Car Hire Comparison | We offer a price comparison of all car hire suppliers in Ubon but you choose your car hire based on price, car hire agency and fleet choice.

 Ubon Ratchathani is a city in Isaan, (North East Thailand).
 It is the Capital City of the Province of this name.
 It is often referred to as simply Ubon, it should not be confused with "Udon" (Udon Thani), to the north.

 The grandly named Ubon Ratchathani International Airport (UBP) in reality serves only flights to Bangkok most of the year.
 Nok Air has 7 daily flights to Bangkok Donmueang.
 Thai Airways has two daily non-stop flights between Bangkok and Ubon and return.
 Air Asia has two daily non-stop flights between Bangkok and Ubon and return year-round.
 AirAsia operates 3 weekly flights between Phuket and Ubon from October to March and between Chiang Mai and Ubon from November to March.
 Flight time is 50 minutes in Airbus A320 or Boeing 737 aircraft.

 Both taxis and limousines can serve destinations outside of Ubon such as Chong Mek and Mukdahan.
 Prices must be negotiated beforehand.

 The main bus station is the BKS (Bor Kor Sor) station known as Mo Chit or Mo Chit Mai, in the north part of the city.
 As is common in Thailand there are many competing bus services to major and minor destinations.